oakstreetfalls/oakstreetfalls.github.io/Analysis/ThingsThatMakeYouGoHmmm.md

 If Joshua Moreno could donate $700 to a scholarship then why couldn't he be asked to repay the stolen money?
 * [Facebook posts]

+### ETA Potluck
+9//2019

+Why would Mrs. Gentry make the statements,"It was an unfortunate incident", "...need to move on.", and "We lost a good teacher when Ms. Moreno left."
+Again, just how invovled was Mrs. Gentry?
+They had co-sponsored TSA for several years.
+They had shared fundraisers.
+One of the coolers for the paletas was installed in Mrs. Gentry's room.

 ### NEISD Board Meeting
 1/13/2020